KevinGe00/shopify-backend-intern-challenge/README.md

 ## Testing
 Integration tests with my image CRUD api is done in a separate node environment and uses a test specific database.

-To start test, run this in the root directory:
+To start the tests, run this in the root directory:
 ```
 npm test
 ```